mario-guerra/mario-guerra.github.io/content/blog/2025-07-21-mlops-for-devs-not-data-scientists/index.md

 🚫 **Don't overlook the impact of tone and phrasing in responses**, since this can affect the user experience

 #### Scenario 2: Adding AI to Existing Apps 📱
-You want to add an AI-powered feature to your existing application, but integrating AI into existing apps is all the rage these days.
+You want to add an AI-powered feature to your existing application, because integrating AI into existing apps is all the rage these days.
 Here's how to do it without losing your mind.

 ✅ **Start small** with one feature and well-defined success metrics

-✅ **Use managed services if you can** like OpenAI or AWS Bedrock instead of training your own models, because who has time (or budget) for that??
+✅ **Use managed services if you can** like OpenAI or AWS Bedrock instead of training your own models, because that process is time consuming, expensive, and not necessary for most use cases

 ✅ **Implement logging and monitoring** to track how users interact with the AI features